jonrhymes/project_2/README.md

 > I love to swim in Florida's beautiful springs and I wanted a way to track the springs for any impulsive visit.

+<h3>User Stories:</h3>
+<p>Users can see an Index of Florida Springs and step into each Spring to see more info about it.
+Users have the ability to make New springs or Delete ones they've been to.</p>

 <h3>Wireframes:</h3>

 _Mobile Home Page and Scroll_